 100 Days of SwiftUI focuses on building applications, and learning programming concepts from the ground up to form a habit.
 The first 15 days take a look at basic programming concepts and how to do them in Swift.
 The following concepts focus on the UI and how to create a beautiful interface for users.

 Choosing mobile development is an excellent way to go if you want to focus on creating applications for mobile devices.
-Whether you choose to go the Android path or the Apple path depends on your experience with the devices, job prospects in your area, and what you would like to do.
+Whether you choose to go the Android path or the Apple path will depend on your interests and career goals.
 These study guides will help you figure out which direction in mobile development is more for you.

-The final track we’ll take a look at has a fairly robust history but only has recently been defined as a specific career pathway: data science.
+The final track we’ll take a look at has a fairly robust history: data science.
 It’s a term that was only first published in an article on the subject in the early 2000s.
 As a mashup of computer science and statistical modeling, the field requires an understanding of statistics and programming.

 The programming/coding aspect of data science involves Python mainly, although R is becoming increasingly popular.
-Since we talked about beginning Python tutorials at the beginning of this guide, here’s a list of data science libraries that you will need to learn:
+Here’s a list of data science libraries that you will need to learn:

 There are many, many others, but these are the main ones to get familiar with.
 The documentation for each of these libraries is fairly good and straightforward.